-'It's OK to be white' march organizers claim Princeton event was hoax - Planet Princeton
+'It's OK to be white' march organizers claim Princeton event was hoax (updated) - Planet Princeton

 Organizers of an “It’s OK to be white” march who plastered downtown Princeton with flyers this week and have marched downtown in recent months now say they will not be marching on Saturday.
 They are now claiming the march was a hoax and that people in Princeton have been “punked.”

 The announcement came a few hours after police issued a statement saying any groups holding a rally or protest in Princeton would need a permit.
 The group did not have a permit.
+Only two groups have permits to protest Saturday — Princeton High students who will hold a counterprotest on Hinds Plaza, and a group called “Heathens Against Hate” that will protest at Tiger Park on Palmer Square.

+Police issued a statement Friday night saying they are still investigating the claim.
+“Earlier this afternoon the organizers who originally posted the flyer announcing the rally, have now followed up that announcement with another saying their actions were all a hoax.
+We are still investigating to determine the legitimacy of that claim,” said Prineton Police officials in a written statement.
+“Our community deserves our best effort in making that determination.
+So at this time, as our detectives continue to investigate, we will still move ahead with our efforts to provide a safe, secure environment in Palmer Square tomorrow in light of the possibility of there still being a significant number of people on hand.
+Our preparations have the safety and well being of Princeton residents, businesses and visitors in mind.”

 A member of the New Jersey European Association wrote a message on Twitter late Thursday night telling followers to expect an important announcement Friday evening.